Firearm suicide is gun violence.

 When we talk about gun violence in our state and in our country, we often talk about the mass shootings that devastate our communities all too regularly.
-But alongside these national tragedies are the daily tragedies of firearm suicides, which account for the vast majority of gun deaths in Washington State.
+But alongside these national tragedies are the daily tragedies of firearm suicides, which account for 75% of all gun deaths in Washington State.

 On average, someone dies by suicide every eight hours in Washington State and almost half of them use a firearm.
 If we are to reduce the level of gun violence in Washington State, we must tackle the challenge of suicide prevention head-on.